whymarrh/whymarrh.com/src/style/js.md

 1. Don&rsquo;t use `===` just for the sake of it
 1. Use shortcuts liberally (e.g. `if (x)` instead of `if (x != '')`)
-1. `if` is not a function call, put space between the `if` keyword and parentheses
+1. Place 1 space between the `if` keyword and parentheses

-Example:
+Examples:

 ```js
 // Bad